towbi/mvrcmjx/README.md

     directory structure reflects the project's package structure.
 The default is for mvrcmjx to ascend the directory structure until a directory 'java' is found and use it as the base directory.

+- **-d, --dryrun**

+    Perform a dry run, i.e. do not modify any files and print only what would be done. --dryrun implies --verbose.

 - **-v, --verbose**